ppy/osu-web/resources/views/docs/_structures/score.md

 is_perfect_combo    | boolean                             | Whether the user has achieved perfect combo using lazer logic.<sup>1</sup>
 legacy_perfect      | boolean                             | Whether the user has achieved perfect combo using stable logic.<sup>1</sup>
 legacy_score_id     | integer?                            | Only present on scores set in stable.
-The ID of this score in the old ID scheme preceding lazer. legacy_total_score  | integer                             | Only present on scores set in stable.
+The ID of this score in the old ID scheme preceding lazer. legacy_total_score  | integer                             | Only present on scores set in stable (will be 0 on scores set in lazer).
 The total score achieved by the user in stable's scoring algorithm (colloquially known as "score V1"). max_combo           | integer                             | The largest combo achieved by the user during gameplay. maximum_statistics  | [ScoreStatistics](#scorestatistics) | The best possible score statistics achievable on the map the user played. mods                | [Mod](#mod)[]                       | The mods used when setting this score.